 The secrets to getting your debtors to cough up the cash may seem extreme in some cases, but your cash flow is vital to your business operation.

 Let’s go through these 10 secrets that will help your business and prevent you from getting more headaches.

 1. Consider Taking A Strong Action

-Threatening legal action against a good customer who has slipped up on paying one bill could jeopardize future relations, and you may lose that customer to your competitor.
+Threatening legal action against a good customer who has slipped up on paying one bill could jeopardise future relations, and you may lose that customer to your competitor.
 At the end of the day, you do need to try and collect the money for the good of your own company.

-The big question is how long you wait and how do you proceed with the process.
+The big question is how long you wait and how you proceed with the process.
 Any collection process is going to cause adversity, and the situation will become strained.